FREQUENTLY ASKED QUESTIONS

 I HAVE MDF (MEDIUM-DENSITY FIBERBOARD) CABINETS WITH THERMAFOIL COATING.
 HOW DO YOU HANDLE THESE TYPE OF CABINETS?

 If you’re an older home with builder-grade cabinets, chances are you may have MDF with a Thermafoil wrap and after 10-15 years of wear, you likely have edges that are ripping, peeling or falling apart.
-While it’s certainly possible to remove the outer wrap and paint the MDF substrate, and we offer this service, we will NOT repaint MDF cabinets where the thermafoil has already been removed.
-We typically recommend new cabinets or at a minimum considering refacing the doors and drawers.
-Please see our list of preferred providers for refacing services.
+We can remove this outer plastic shell layer and refinish your doors to like new condition.
+If you prefer to upgrade the style of your doors or there is significant damage, we recommend new cabinets or at a minimum considering refacing the doors and drawers.
+Please see our book a refacing estimate with our team if you’re interested in this service.

 Share by: